ProFatXuanAll/language-model-playground/doc/source/glossary.rst

   sample
   samples
-    In our project a sample in :term:`dataset` is a text (character sequence).
+    In our project a sample in a :term:`dataset` is a text (character :term:`sequence`).

+  sequence
+    A data structure which is ordered by integer index.
+    We use sequence and :term:`time-series` interchangably in this project.

   step
     Number of times a :term:`language model` has been updated.